 Max Wertheimer, one of the three German psychologists who developed this theory during the 1920s, explains:

-“The fundamental “formula” of Gestalt theory might be expressed in this way: There are wholes, the behaviour of which is not determined by that of their individual elements, but where the part-processes are themselves determined by the intrinsic nature of the whole.
-It is the hope of Gestalt theory to determine the quality of such wholes.”
+“The fundamental “formula” of Gestalt Theory might be expressed in this way: There are wholes, the behaviour of which is not determined by that of their individual elements, but where the part-processes are themselves determined by the intrinsic nature of the whole.
+It is the hope of Gestalt Theory to determine the quality of such wholes.”

-Gestalt theory explains the “pattern-seeking” natural to human behaviour with scientific validation that can be used by visual artists to improve their visual work.
-The research started in the 1920s, and it is still a thriving part of design education.
-They help us create and organise print and web designs to create meaningful designs such as logos, poster, magazines, book jackets, and so many other visual communication tools we use daily in our profession.
+Gestalt theory explains the “pattern-seeking” natural to human behaviour with scientific validation that visual artists can use to improve their visual work.
+The research started in the 1920s and is still a thriving part of design education.
+The grouping elements of the Gestalt Principles help us create and organise print and web designs to create meaningful designs such as logos, posters, magazines, book jackets, and many other visual communication tools we use daily in our profession.

-Principle Of Proximity
+The Principle of Proximity

 “objects or shapes that are close to one another appear to form groups.”

 Proximity refers to how close the objects are to one another.
-Items that are spatially located close to each other seem to be part of the same group, and things that apart seem to be perceived as separate, not belonging to the same group.
+Items that are spatially located close to each other seem to be part of the same group, and things that are apart seem to be perceived as separate, not belonging to the same group.

-Have a look at this group of circles:
+Observe this group of circles: